-Selected portfolio company investments previously sourced, managed and successfully exited under the stewardship of Orchard Way’s Chief Investment Officer include:
+Selected portfolio company investments previously sourced, managed and successfully exited under the stewardship of Orchard Way’s founding management team include:

 Southern California Food Services Holding Corporation ("SCFSHC")

 Knoxville, TN, San Diego, CA and Ventura County, CA